malexandrov/TelerikAcademyHomeworks/Readme.md

-Exercises for the Telerik Academy courses.
+Exercises for the Telerik Academy C# courses.
 The tasks are described it the *.txt files under each course chapter's folder where available.